jittinabraham/web-scraping-cpp/readme.md

-CI/CD Pipeline for Cardamom Price Scraping
+🍃 CI/CD Pipeline for Cardamom Price Scraping 🍃
-Overview
+📖 Project Overview

 Welcome to the Cardamom Price Scraper project!
-This is a basic implementation of CI/CD pipelines using GitHub Actions, built to automatically scrape the daily cardamom price data from an Indian Spice website, process it, and store the information as a JSON file.
-The project uses C++ to fetch and process the data, and a simple web front-end to display the data in a user-friendly format.
+This repository demonstrates the use of CI/CD pipelines on GitHub Actions to automate the process of scraping daily cardamom price data from an Indian government-backed spice website.
+The data is saved as a JSON file, which is then displayed in a simple web front-end.

-Every day at 10:00 AM UTC, the GitHub Actions CI/CD pipeline is triggered to:

-Build the project.

-Run the scraping program.

-Update the price data in a JSON file.

-The front-end displays the scraped data in a pretty-printed format, providing an easy way to view the latest cardamom prices.

-Key Features
+🌟 Key Features:

-Automated Data Scraping: Scrapes cardamom prices from an Indian government-backed spice website, which updates daily.
+Automated Data Scraping: Scrapes cardamom prices daily from a government-backed Indian spice website.

-CI/CD Pipeline: GitHub Actions automates the entire process, running the build and scraping operations daily at 10:00 AM UTC.
+CI/CD Pipeline: The build and scraping process is automated using GitHub Actions, triggered every day at 10:00 AM UTC.

-JSON Data Storage: The scraped price data is stored in a JSON file, which is then pushed to the repository.
+JSON Data Storage: Scraped data is stored in a JSON file, which is pushed to the repository.

-Web Front-End: Displays the JSON data in a clean, readable format for users to easily view the latest prices.
+Web Front-End: Displays the scraped data in a pretty-printed format for easy viewing.

-Cardamom Price Source
+🔗 Cardamom Price Source

-The price information is scraped from an Indian Spice website that provides updated market prices for various spices, including cardamom.
-The website is updated regularly by the government, ensuring the price data is accurate and current.
+The cardamom price data is fetched from a government-verified Indian Spice website, which is updated daily with new market prices.

-You can visit the website at Indian Spice Price (Note: Replace with the actual URL of the website you're scraping).
+You can view the website at:
+Indian Spice Price Website

-Getting Started
+🛠️ Getting Started

+To get this project up and running locally, follow these steps:

-Prerequisites
+🔧 Prerequisites

-Before you start, make sure you have the following installed:

-GitHub account and access to the repository.
+GitHub account and repository access.

 C++ development tools:

-g++, libcurl, and nlohmann-json3-dev dependencies for building and running the C++ program.
+g++, libcurl, and nlohmann-json3-dev libraries.

-Installation
+📥 Installation

 Clone the repository:

 git clone https://github.com/yourusername/ci-cd-cardamom-prices.git

-Navigate into the project folder:
+Navigate to the project folder:

 cd ci-cd-cardamom-prices

-Install necessary dependencies (for Ubuntu):
+Install necessary dependencies (For Ubuntu):

 sudo apt-get update
 sudo apt-get install -y g++ libcurl4-openssl-dev nlohmann-json3-dev

-Running the Program Locally
+🚀 Running the Program Locally

-To run the program locally and scrape the cardamom price data:
+If you want to test the scraping process and run the program locally, follow these steps:

 Build the C++ project: